Gorilla Families in Bwindi National Park

 Christmas is the newest group in the Nkuringo sector.

-It’s named after the dominant silverback, who was born on Christmas day, and has 9 gorillas.
+It’s named after the dominant silverback, who was born on Christmas day.

 Ready to visit the gorillas?